svvat/share21/README.md

 ## Description

 This is a prototype React / Typescript application with material ui.
-Due to time constrainsts it wasnt completed.
-As I am more a back end developer than front end, it may appear clumsy.
+It was done with time constrainst, so is incomplete.

 ## Functionality Included